Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/2_development.rst

 The "Download" button then calls meshUpdater.UpdateModels() (`Part 3: Downloading`_), in which the state is set to "Downloaded".

-After everything downloaded is imported in Unity, and state is set to "Downloaded", you can click the button "Create Prefab", this will call meshUpdater.CreatePrefab() (`Part 4: Create Prefab`_).
+After every downloaded model is imported in Unity, and state is set to "Downloaded", you can click the button "Create Prefab", this will call meshUpdater.CreatePrefab() (`Part 4: Create Prefab`_).